Contents

 PureRAT strictly uses ports 56001–56003 for this build (tried in sequence on reconnect).
 Blocking these ports at the perimeter eliminates PureRAT C2 traffic from this build.
 However, XWorm uses port 5000, PureHVNC uses port 8000, and ScreenConnect uses ports 443 and 8041.
 The most efficient single action is blocking 185.49.126.140 entirely — which disrupts all four families simultaneously.

-Q4: “The validationKey in the CVE-2025-30406 exploit kit — does this mean our environment was targeted?”
+Q4: “The validationKey in the CVE-2025-30406 exploit kit — does this mean a specific environment was targeted?”

 Q5: “The operator’s name ‘Stefan Yosifov’ was found.
 Does this mean we can attribute this to a specific person?”
 Short answer: No — treat it as an investigative lead, not confirmed attribution.